pieterjm/hackable_esp_device/README.md

 ### Prerequisites

 The software is written, compiled and uploaded using Platformio and Visual Studio Code.
-You can use the [Arduino IDE](https://www.arduino.cc/en/software).
+You can also use the [Arduino IDE](https://www.arduino.cc/en/software).

 ### Dependecies